m4ttsch/omscs-notes-notes/information-security/operating-system-security.md

 ## Process Protection through Memory Management
 Protecting processes from each other and protecting the operating system from untrusted process code follow the same mechanism.

-Page table lookups prevent a process from accessing any physical pages that belong to the operating system, since the operating system has not explicitly mapped those locations into the process’s address space.
+Page table lookups prevent a process from accessing any physical pages that belong to the operating system, since the operating system has not explicitly mapped those locations into the process's address space.

 This translation process is so important that we typically have a piece of hardware called a **memory management unit** (MMU), that helps the OS perform this translation efficiently, using memory caches such as [translation look-aside buffers](https://en.wikipedia.org/wiki/Translation_lookaside_buffer).